 Should I worry about chest pain during sex?

 Chest pain during sex is very uncommon.
 If you have chest pain at any stage you should stop and get medical help.
-It's also very unlikely you will have angina or a heart attack during sex.
+It's also very unlikely you will have angina pain or a heart attack during sex.

 Keep your GTN spray within easy reach on your bedside table in case chest discomfort occurs.
 To lower the chance of angina, slowly ease into sexual activity.